juancarruthers/EmpiricalStandards/docs/ES/QuestionnaireSurveys_ES.md

 ## Lecturas Sugeridas

 Don Dillman, Jolene Smyth, and Leah Christian.
-2014.
-Internet, phone, mail, and mixed-mode surveys: the tailored design method.
-John Wiley & Sons.
+2014. *Internet, phone, mail, and mixed-mode surveys: the tailored design method.* John Wiley & Sons.

 Mark Kasunic.
 2005.
 Designing an effective survey.
 Tech report
 \#CMU/SEI-2005-GB-004, Carnegie-Mellon University, Pittsburgh, USA.

-Jefferson Seide Molléri, Kai Petersen, and Emilia Mendes. *An empirically evaluated checklist for surveys in software engineering.*
+Jefferson Seide Molléri, Kai Petersen, and Emilia Mendes.
+2020.
+An empirically evaluated checklist for surveys in software engineering.*
-Information and Software Technology*.* 119 (2020).
+Information and Software Technology*.
+119.

-Stefan Wagner, Daniel Mendez, Michael Felderer, Daniel Graziotin, Marcos Kalinowski.
-Challenges in Survey Research.
-In: Contemporary Empirical Methods in Software Engineering, *Springer,* 2020.
+Gary C. Moore, and Izak Benbasat.
+Development of an instrument to measure the perceptions of adopting an information technology innovation. *Information systems research* 2.3 (1991): 192-222.

 Paul Ralph and Ewan Tempero.
 2018.
 Construct Validity in Software Engineering Research and Software Metrics.
-In *Proceedings of the 22nd International Conference on Evaluation and Assessment in Software Engineering* 2018 (EASE'18), 13–23.
+In *Proceedings of the 22nd International Conference on Evaluation and Assessment in Software Engineering (EASE'18)*, 13–23.
 DOI:10.1145/3210459.3210461

+Stefan Wagner, Daniel Mendez, Michael Felderer, Daniel Graziotin, Marcos Kalinowski.
+2020.
+Challenges in Survey Research.
+In: _Contemporary Empirical Methods in Software Engineering_, Springer.

 Marco Torchiano, Daniel Méndez, Guilherme Horta Travassos, and Rafael Maiani de Mello.
 2017.
 Lessons learnt in conducting survey research.
 In *Proceedings of the 5th International Workshop on Conducting Empirical Studies in Industry (CESI '17)*, 33–39.
 DOI:10.1109/CESI.2017.5

 Torchiano Marco and Filippo Ricca.
+2013.
 Six reasons for rejecting an industrial survey paper.
-In *2013 1st International Workshop on Conducting Empirical Studies in Industry (CESI).* (2013), 21–26.
+In *2013 1st International Workshop on Conducting Empirical Studies in Industry (CESI)*, 21–26.

 ## Ejemplares